meetrais/LLM-Agents/Langchain-Agents/README.md

 Note - if you are on Windows OS then use syntax -> setx Variable-Name Variable-Vlaue

+## Dependencies
+Please install dependency libraries specified in Requirements.txt by running this in IDE terminsl -> pip install -r Requirwmwnts.txt

 ## Overview
 There are two Tools for Agent defined in this Programm.
 1) One using tavily_search